IEEE SAM 2022 logo

 Federated Channel Learning for Intelligent Reflecting Surfaces With Fewer Pilot Signals

-Ahmet M Elbir (University of Luxembourg, Luxembourg); Sinem Coleri (Koc University, Turkey); Kumar Vijay Mishra (United States DEVCOM Army Research Laboratory, USA)
+Ahmet M Elbir (King Abdullah University of Science and Technology, Saudi Arabia); Sinem Coleri (Koc University, Turkey); Kumar Vijay Mishra (United States DEVCOM Army Research Laboratory, USA)

 Dual-Function Radar-Communication Systems with Constant-Modulus and Similarity Constraints